-5.03 If voice-switching is caused by external telephone audible signaling devices; proceed as follows.

-- Place audible signaling devices away from transmitter unit, if possible. - (2) Lower volume of audible signaling devices to level that will not cause voice-switching feature to operate. - (3) Install audible signal cutoff using the RING CUTOFF or AUX RELAY option as needed.
+- 5.03 If voice-switching caused by external telephone audible signaling devices is encountered. - (1) Place audible signaling devices away from transmitter unit, if possible. - (2) Lower volume of audible signaling devices to level that will not cause voice-switching feature to operate. - (3) Install audible signal cutoff using the RING CUTOFF or AUX RELAY option as needed.
 Use the leads to common signal control and common ringer or buzzer circuit for this cutoff feature (Fig. 10). - 5.04 If speakerphone fails to operate properly, refer to Table A for trouble analysis.

-B. Cleaning
+Cleaning